William Bonner

 Margaret was born at Chillicothe, OH, on 10 May 1806.2 She was the daughter of David Bonner and Eleanor "Nelly" Johnson.
 Margaret applied for a marriage license to wed an unknown person at Highland Co., OH, on 20 October 1825.3 She married Rev. Joseph Claybough at Greenfield, Highland Co., OH, on 25 October 1825.2 Margaret died on 14 September 1884 at Lafayette County, IN.2

 Her married name was Claybaugh.
 As of 25 October 1825,her married name was Claybough.
+She was the plaintiff in a law suit at Greenfield, Highland Co., OH, on 14 January 1854.
 She resided in 1854.

 Last Edited=4 Aug 2004